BackpropX/Travel-blog/README.md

 # Travel Blog

 Welcome to my Travel Blog!
 This platform is dedicated to sharing my adventures, travel tips, and destination guides as I explore the world.
+Please note that the content is currently not up to date with my expectations, but I plan to improve it in the future.

 ## Features